llmForCapec/CAPECDatasetsLLM/README.md

 - **LLM Consistency Analysis**: Evaluating the consistency of code generation across different LLMs and multiple datasets.
 - **Comparative Model Study**: Comparing the outputs of GPT-4o, Llama 3 (70B), and Claude 3-5 Sonnet in generating code snippets for specific CAPEC patterns and CWEs.
 - **Vulnerability Representation**: Understanding how different models interpret and represent vulnerabilities in code across various programming languages.

+JSON File Structure
+Each JSON file in this repository follows a consistent structure.
+Each entry contains the following fields:

+capec_id: A unique identifier for the CAPEC pattern.
+capec_name: The name of the CAPEC pattern.
+code_snippet: A code example that illustrates the vulnerability described by the CAPEC pattern.
+description: A detailed explanation of the vulnerability demonstrated in the code snippet, including references to relevant CWEs.
+This structure ensures a standardized format across all datasets, making it easy for researchers and practitioners to analyze and compare the outputs of different models.